SS Storstad: Operational history

 After the end of navigational season in December 1912, Storstad was chartered by Gans Steamship Line and sailed to Tampa Bay, loaded 3,213 tons of phosphate pebble and then sailed to Port Eads, arriving there on 20 December.
 The ship took on more cargo and then sailed for Antwerp arriving there on 22 January 1913.
-During her journey Storstad encountered some rough weather, and arrived in port with damage about her decks, including washed overboard portion of the deckload, and some deck equipment and covers.
+During her journey Storstad encountered some rough weather, and arrived in port with damage to her decks, including a portion of the deckload that had been washed overboard, as well as some deck equipment and covers.
 Her No. 5 hold was also full of water.
 The ship arrived in Philadelphia on 28 February with iron ore from Narvik and after unloading continued to Florida.
 Storstad loaded 5,600 tons of phosphate pebble on 19 March at Boca Grande, then continued to Galveston where she took on 13,097 bales of cotton and departed for Bremen on 22 March.
 After finishing her European charter, the ship returned to her usual Canadian trade in May 1913.

 Upon fulfillment of her summer obligations, Storstad arrived at Norfolk on 20 December 1913 to load a cargo of grain bound for Italy.
 The vessel left on 26 December for Genoa, which she reached on 16 January 1914.
 On her return journey, the ship sailed via Roses and Lisbon and arrived at Philadelphia on 5 March with a cargo of cork.

-Upon unloading, Storstad sailed for Norfolk where she loaded 9,700 tons of coal plus 1,100 tons in bunkers and departed for Venice on 20 March.
+Upon unloading, Storstad sailed for Norfolk where she loaded 9,700 tons of coal plus 1,100 tons in her bunkers and departed for Venice on 20 March.
 The vessel arrived in Italy on 10 April, and upon discharging her cargo departed for North Sydney arriving there on 12 May 1914.
 The vessel was chartered by the Dominion Coal Company to transport coal between North Sydney and Montreal for the duration of summer navigational season.